IBM/universal-connectors/filter-plugin/logstash-filter-singlestore-guardium/README.md

 ### Limitations
 • Source Program is not part of the SingleStore logs.
 • Client IP can only be retrieved in login / logout actions.
-• SQL Errors are not logged by SingleStore.
+• Queries with SQL errors are included in the `Full SQL` report and are not displayed in `SQL Errors`.

 **Note:** For details on configuring Filebeat connection over SSL, refer [Configuring Filebeat to push logs to Guardium](https://github.com/IBM/universal-connectors/blob/main/input-plugin/logstash-input-beats/README.md#configuring-filebeat-to-push-logs-to-guardium).